-Supermarket operator Albertson's LLC is on a yo-yo diet.
+Supermarket operator Albertson's is on a yo-yo diet.
 After shrinking dramatically, the grocery chain is back in growth mode.
 The company operates more than 1,100 supermarkets in some 15 states under the Albertsons, Jewel-Osco, Shaw's/Star Market, Acme, and United banners, among others.
 Albertson's LLC was formed in 2006 when the assets of Albertsons Inc. were sold to three separate companies, including wholesaler SUPERVALU, which acquired the majority of the stores.
 In 2013, Albertsons bought those stores back from SUPERVALU and has since gone on to make other acquisitions.
 The grocery chain traces its roots to 1939 when Joe Albertson opened his first grocery store in Boise, Idaho.

-Boise, Idaho-based Albertsons LLC operates stores in Arkansas, Arizona, California, Colorado, Florida, Idaho, Louisiana, Montana, North Dakota, New Mexico, Nevada, Oregon, Texas, Utah, Washington, and Wyoming.
+Boise, Idaho-based Albertsons operates stores in Arkansas, Arizona, California, Colorado, Florida, Idaho, Louisiana, Montana, North Dakota, New Mexico, Nevada, Oregon, Texas, Utah, Washington, and Wyoming.

 Albertsons' stores rang up an estimated $23 billion in sales in 2013.